dell/terraform-provider-powermax/docs/resources/snapshotpolicy.md

 - `retention_days` (Number) The number of days that snapshots will be retained in the cloud for.
 Only applies to cloud policies
 - `secure` (Boolean) Set if the snapshot policy creates secure snapshots
 - `snapshot_count` (Number) Number of snapshots that will be taken before the oldest ones are no longer required
+- `storage_groups` (Set of String) The storage groups associated with the snapshot policy..This field cannot be set during create and is only valid for Edit/Update.
 - `suspended` (Boolean) Set if the snapshot policy has been suspended

 ### Read-Only